Maria Neruda

-Anna Marie Rudolfina Neruda (also known as Maria Arlberg or Madame Arlberg-Neruda) (26 March 1840 in Brno – 7 November 1920 in Copenhagen) was a Czech-Swedish violinist.
+Anna Marie Rudolfina Neruda (also known as Maria Arlberg or Madame Arlberg-Neruda; 26 March 1840 – 7 November 1920) was a Czech-Swedish violinist.

+Biography

 Born in Brno, Moravia, then part of the Austrian Empire, Neruda came from a musical family.
 Her grandfather was the noted Bohemian composer Johann Baptist Georg Neruda (1708–1780), and her father, Josef Neruda (1807–1875), was the organist of the cathedral of Brno.
 One of five children of Josef Neruda, she was the sister of the violinist Wilma Neruda and the cellist Franz Xaver Neruda.
-She studied with her father and in 1859 joined a family group known as the Neruda Quartet, composed of various Neruda children including older sister Wilma.
-She performed with her siblings in, among other venues, London (1849), St. Petersburg and Stockholm (1861).
-While touring Europe together Wilma and Maria met a number of well-known personalities, including Hans Christian Andersen in Denmark in 1862.

 In 1868 in Stockholm she married the opera singer Fritz Arlberg and with him had a son, the singer and actor Hjalmar Arlberg (1869–1941).
 She ended her career at her marriage and after made only a few appearances.

 Maria Neruda died in Copenhagen in 1920.

+Career

+She studied with her father and in 1859 joined a family group known as the Neruda Quartet, composed of various Neruda children including older sister Wilma.
+She performed with her siblings in, among other venues, London (1849), St. Petersburg and Stockholm (1861).